Dr Megan Paull

 My research interests are in the areas of Volunteering and Nonprofit organisations; Bullying and Organisational Behaviour, and Learning and Teaching in Higher Education.
-I am a co-founder, leader and researcher in the Centre for Responsible Citizenship and Sustainability in the School of Management and Governance, which was established in October 2014.
+I am a co-founder, leader and researcher in the Centre for Responsible Citizenship and Sustainability in the School of Business and Governance, which was established in October 2014.
 (For more information on the Centre go here: http://www.murdoch.edu.au/Research-capabilities/CRCS/)

 I teach in the areas of Nonprofit Management, Human Resource Management, Business Research Methods, Organisational Behaviour, and Management.

 I am the Director for Postgraduate Research in the School of Business and Governance.
 I also have responsibility for Doctoral student supervision in areas related to my research.

 I teach postgraduate units in our MBA and Master of Human Resource Management programs, and in the Sir Walter Murdoch School of Public Policy and International Affairs.
 My teaching also reflects my research interests and I enjoy bringing my research into discussions with my students.
 Units I teach include: Leading and Managing Nonprofit Organisations, Qualitative Organisational Research, Organisational Behaviour and Management and Human Resource Management Perspectives.
 I am also involved with the development of units at the undergraduate level, particularly in association with the research spine in the Bachelor of Business.

 I am a co-director of the Centre for Responsible Citizenship and Sustainability.